Azure/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 * **detailedStatusMessage**: string (ReadOnly): The descriptive message about the current detailed status.
 * **hybridAksClustersAssociatedIds**: string[] (ReadOnly): The list of Hybrid AKS cluster resource IDs that are associated with this trunked network.
 * **hybridAksPluginType**: 'DPDK' | 'OSDevice' | 'SRIOV' | string: The network plugin type for Hybrid AKS.
-* **interfaceName**: string: The default interface name for this trunked network in the virtual machine.
+* **interfaceName**: string {maxLength: 12, pattern: "^[a-zA-Z0-9@._-]*$"}: The default interface name for this trunked network in the virtual machine.
 This name can be overridden by the name supplied in the network attachment configuration of that virtual machine.
 * **isolationDomainIds**: string[] (Required): The list of resource IDs representing the Network Fabric isolation domains.
 It can be any combination of l2IsolationDomain and l3IsolationDomain resources.
 * **provisioningState**: 'Accepted' | 'Canceled' | 'Failed' | 'Provisioning' | 'Succeeded' | string (ReadOnly): The provisioning state of the trunked network.
 * **virtualMachinesAssociatedIds**: string[] (ReadOnly): The list of virtual machine resource IDs, excluding any Hybrid AKS virtual machines, that are currently using this trunked network.